Without a compromise, Minneapolis' Roof Depot site in limbo

 "We're all just shocked and dismayed by it," said Karen Clark, a board member of the East Phillips Neighborhood Institute, which created the urban farm proposal.

-An environmental review of the site was scheduled for discussion at Wednesday's meeting of the council Policy and Government Oversight committee.
-But the discussion soon mutated into a tug-of-war between council members who favored staying the course for a new city water yard, those who wanted to turn the site over to community members for their urban farm, and their dueling compromise schemes.
+An environmental review of the site was scheduled for discussion at Wednesday's meeting of the council's Policy and Government Oversight Committee.
+But the discussion soon mutated into a tug-of-war between council members who favored staying the course for a new city water yard, those who wanted to turn the site over to community members for their urban farm, and their dueling compromise proposals.

 Council Member Alondra Cano, whose ward includes East Phillips, introduced a proposal to suspend all work on the new water yard, find a different location for it and enter into a two-year exclusive development rights agreement with urban farm advocates.
 In that time, the Neighborhood Institute would have to raise $12.3 million to reimburse the city's water fund in order to ultimately buy and redevelop the land.

-Cano's proposal, which Council Vice President Andrea Jenkins and council members Cam Gordon and Andrew Johnson co-authored, passed 7-6.
-But in an unexpected twist, Council Member Jeremiah Ellison partly abstained on the single point of entering into an exclusive rights agreements with urban farm advocates.
+Cano's proposal, which Council Vice President Andrea Jenkins and Council Members Cam Gordon and Andrew Johnson co-authored, passed 7-6.
+But in an unexpected twist, Council Member Jeremiah Ellison partly abstained on the single point of entering into an exclusive rights agreement with urban farm advocates.
 That item failed as a tie, leaving intact only the suspension of work on the water yard and the plan to find a new site for it.

 The committee went on to approve city staff's environmental review of the water yard project without additional debate.

-Staff must complete a report on the costs of maintaining Roof Depot, to be presented at the next Policy and Government Oversight Committee on Sept.
+Staff must complete a report on the costs of maintaining the site, to be presented at the next Policy and Government Oversight Committee on Sept.
 9. If they are able to also complete a fiscal note and racial equity impact analysis in advance of that meeting, the full council may determine the future of Roof Depot the next day.

 Ellison did not discuss the reasoning behind his vote during Wednesday's meeting and did not respond to a request for comment.